sean-connor/music-browser/README.md

 You can use Modernizr and/or Selectivizr, along with a single JavaScript library such as jQuery if you wish, but you may not use any other plugins, libraries or frameworks (such as AngularJS).

+Preprocessors and build tools are permitted.
+See below.

 ----------

 Requirements and considerations